-Central to this story of open communication and engaged employees is the building of a virtuous circle"¦
+Central to building a culture of feedback and engaged employees is the idea of a "Virtuous Circle"

-When a robust virtuous circle of feedback is created, it can create a workplace where employees are emotionally satisfied; it can strengthen the relationship between manager and employee; and it could nurture the workforce to becoming proactive in reacting to change, rather than simply awaiting orders.
-Now for the good news (and some bad)"¦.
+When a robust virtuous circle of feedback is created, it can create a workplace where employees are emotionally satisfied.
+It can strengthen the relationship between managers and employee.
+And it could nurture the workforce to becoming proactive in reacting to change, rather than simply awaiting orders.

 So exactly how should your system work, if you're taking aim at creating a virtuous circle of feedback?
 Let's dive into the various types of feedback now.